-The atom mass table is edited through the Edit | Edit mass file command (Ch.
+The atom mass table is edited through the Edit|Edit mass file command (Ch.
 4.2).
 The file is global to all mass calculations carried out in the program.
 For this reason only one copy of the table that is saved in the 'ini' file (initiation file).
 The atom mass table can at present contain 32 entries.

-Note: Any change made to this file will affect all mass calculations carried out by GPMAW!
+Note: Any change made to the 'Atom mass table' will affect all mass calculations carried out by GPMAW!